KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

 do this, set the value of the corresponding field with a meta_ prefix.
 For example, any value you set to meta_description field will be added to the description field in the file.
 For example, you can use this to set a different "description" and "synopsis".
+To modify the metadata of individual streams, use the meta<n>_ prefix (Eg: meta1_language).
 Any value set to the meta_ field will overwrite all default values.

+NOTE: Metadata modification happens before format selection, post-extraction and other post-processing operations.
+Some fields may be added or changed during these steps, overriding your changes.

 For reference, these are the fields yt-dlp adds by default to the file
 metadata: